 1. From the vSphere client, navigate to the datastore.
 2. Select the Configure tab in the right pane.
 3. Select NetApp ONTAP tools > ONTAP Storage.
 Depending on the datastore type, the view changes.

 Refer to the table below for information:

 Datastore type Information available NFS datastore The Storage details page contains storage backends, aggregate, and volume information.
 The NFS details page contains data related to the NFS datastore.

-VMFS datastores The Storage details page contains storage backend, aggregate, and volume information.
-The LUN details page contains data related to the LUN.
-The Namespace details page contains data related to namespace when the VMFS datastore uses the NVMe/TCP or NVMe/FC protocol.
-Volume and aggregate details are not displayed for ASA r2 storage system-based datastores. vVols datastores Lists all the volumes.
+VMFS datastores The Storage details page contains storage backend, aggregate, volume, and storage availability zone (SAZ) details.
+The Storage unit details page contains details of the storage unit. vVols datastores Lists all the volumes.
 You can expand or remove storage from the ONTAP storage pane.
 This view is not supported for ASA r2 system-based vVols datastore.